Bgeninatti/pythonium/docs/source/tutorial/03_random_walker.rst

     ipdb> explorer_ship.target = target_planet.position # set the ship target
     ipdb> c # move one turn forward

-Where is your ship now?
+Where is the ship now?

 .. code-block:: python